dvode Subroutine

 ihit = abs(me%dat%tn-tcrit)<=hun*me%dat%uround*hmx

-if ( ihit ) goto 300
+if ( ihit ) then

 tnext = me%dat%tn + me%dat%hnew*(one+four*me%dat%uround)